Aliuken/JobVacanciesApp_Java17/README.md

 The core technologies currently used are:
 * **OpenJDK 17**: As the Java SE implementation (using the default garbage collector: **G1 GC**).
-* **Spring Boot 3.3.4**: Starting in the class "MainClass" (which is annotated with @SpringBootApplication and is restartable through the method "MainClass.restartApp(...)").
+* **Spring Boot 3.3.4**: Starting in the class [MainClass](https://github.com/Aliuken/JobVacanciesApp_Java17/blob/main/src/main/java/com/aliuken/jobvacanciesapp/MainClass.java) (which is annotated with @SpringBootApplication and is restartable through the method "MainClass.restartApp(...)").
 * **Jakarta EE** classes, including:
     * **@PostConstruct** and **Bean Validation** annotations (@NotNull, @NotEmpty, @Size, @Digits, @Email).
     * **Servlet** API, **Jakarta Persistence API** (**JPA**) and **Mail** API.